How counselling helps with depression

 What actually happens in depression counselling

 Good depression counselling is not like that.
-It is a conversation, led at your pace, where a counsellor listens carefully, reflects back what they are hearing, and helps you begin to understand the shape of what you are carrying.
+It is a conversation, taken at a speed that feels manageable, where a counsellor listens carefully, reflects back what they are hearing, and helps you begin to understand the shape of what has been happening.
 You can say as much or as little as you need.
 You do not have to explain yourself perfectly.
-Over time, that consistent, unhurried attention tends to produce both clarity and change.
+Over time, that consistent, unhurried attention produces both clarity and change.

 It gives you somewhere to say what it is really like